johnpaulbalagolan/lr-wiki/Standards-Alignment-Prototype.md

 Priorities:

 1. Get data services working (project elements described below) 1.1.
 Just get alignment data going
-1. All the features we discussed today...
+1.1.
+All the features we discussed today...
 1. Get a trimmed down node running w/out slice -- ready for development.
 Install data services on it - show it works.
-(This is a question - I think this step make sense)
+(This is a question - I think this step make sense) (Lou, modify install should map services and associated view dependencies, so that if xyz services are installed, only xyz views are installed)
-1. Prove out test cases on this work
+1. Prove out test cases on this work (Joe, Susan, Aaron, Agilix)
-1.1.
-Get docs in shape for examples and code lib
+1. Get docs in shape for examples and code lib (Lou, Damon, Simulator)
-1.1.
-Get one more example data service going: maybe ratings 1.1.
-Get replicate working better (including this stuff but also pull-replicate) 1.1.
-Get publish signing on a node working
+1. Get one more example data service going: maybe ratings
+1. Get replicate working better (including this stuff but also pull-replicate) (Get Lou smart on Jim's approach)
+1. Get publish signing on a node working (Austin, + version 2 of signing algorithm -- address data that can't be bencoded, switch to tagged-data? as a new spec, or use protocol buffers)

+Separate branch for standards alignment prototyping using pull request model

 Map/Extraction Functions: Standards alignment
  Provide these capabilities (maybe one per view or maybe integrated):